o3project/odenos/apps/mininet_examples/single_node_control/README.md

 # Single Node Control

-This example changes single openflow node into an layer2 switch, so the following scripts configure ODENOS like below:
+This example changes single openflow node into an layer2 switch, so the following scripts configure ODENOS as below:

 ```
  [LearningSwitch l2sw1]